 Studio coverage is what all production companies and major studios use to gauge the potential of a screenplay.
-When a new script comes in, studios will have someone read it and write out a summary of the story.
-Then the person will comment on the script’s structure, characters, concept, style, and story before giving it a grade of pass, consider, or recommend.
-The point of studio coverage is to provide the higher-ups a summarization of the story and a brief run down of what aspects of the film work and which do not.
-Script-fix will provide coverage for you so you know what an executive would see if your script was sent to his or her company.
+When a new script comes in studios will have someone read it and write a summary of the story, comment on the script’s structure, characters, concept, style, and story before giving it a grade of pass, consider, or recommend.
+The point of studio coverage is to provide the higher-ups a summary of the story and a brief rundown of what aspects of the film work, which do not and whether the project is commercially and artistically viable.

-Studio coverage – an industry-style 3-page breakdown of the script including analysis + notes, a synopsis, character breakdown and logline.
+Studio coverage – an industry-style 3-page report including a synopsis, character breakdown logline and comments.